Welcome to the Moraga Police Department

 Read the Chief's entire message here.

-The Town of Moraga has opened an account with Nixle to provide our community
+The Town of Moraga with "Nixle" provides our community real

 information that may be of interest.
 This service allows the Town to communicate road closure and